TaylorConnor1103/TaylorConnor1103/README.md

 ### Hi there 👋
+I'm looking forward to learning more about CS!

 <!--
 **TaylorConnor1103/TaylorConnor1103** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.